-G 3.2.9 The lead transport operator is the one that controls the main boundary and the significant part of the potential control and mitigation measures.
+- G 3.2.7 The lead transport operator is the one that controls the main boundary and the significant part of the potential control and mitigation measures.
 For example, for a normal stretch of track on the GB mainline railway, this is likely to be the infrastructure manager.
-For a trespass risk assessment specific to the limits of a station, the lead is the infrastructure manager (stations).

-G 3.2.10 When the assessment is initiated due to a proposed change (see Appendix A), the proposer of the change may be best placed to lead the assessment in relation to the risks associated with that specific change.
+For a trespass risk assessment specific to the limits of a major station, then the lead is the station facility owner (SFO). - G 3.2.8 When the assessment is initiated due to a proposed change (see Appendix A), the proposer of the change may be best placed to lead the assessment in relation to the risks associated with that specific change.
 However if the change proposer is not a transport operator, they may not have the requisite knowledge and information to carry out an effective trespass risk assessment.
-In this case, it is good practice that the lead is as in clause G 3.2.9, and the change proposer is involved as a key relevant party.
+In this case, it is good practice that the lead is as in clause G 3.2.7, and the change proposer is involved as a key relevant party.